Zinrelo/slate/source/index.html.md

 activity_id| string | Unique id generated for each activity activity_name | string | The name of the activity activity_description | string | The description about activity
-activity_type | string | Whether the activity should award fixed number of points or use a multiplier(fixed/bonus_multiplier). approval_method | string | User transaction approval method (immediate/manual/monthly).
-bonus_multiplier | integer | Multiplication factor to award points instead of awarding fixed points created_time | string | The time when the activity was created. is_active | string | Indicates if an activity is active or paused(True/False) is_sale_activity | string | Indicates if an activity is a sale activity (True/False) max_award_frequency | integer | The maximum number of times a user will be awarded points max_award_frequency_interval | string | The time interval constraint to the max_award_frequency number(day, week, month, year, lifetime). merchant_id | string | The id of the merchant points_earning_url | string | Merchant's website page url where the activity will be configured. point_per_activity | integer | Fixed number of points to be awarded for an activity
+activity_type | string | Whether the activity should award fixed number of points or use a multiplier (fixed/bonus_multiplier) approval_method | string | User transaction approval method (immediate/manual/monthly). bonus_multiplier | integer | Multiplication factor to award points instead of awarding fixed points created_time | string | The time when the activity was created is_active | string | Indicates if an activity is active or paused (true/false) is_sale_activity | string | Indicates if an activity is a sale activity (true/false) max_award_frequency | integer | The maximum number of times a user will be awarded points max_award_frequency_interval | string | The time interval constraint to the max_award_frequency number (day, week, month, year, lifetime) merchant_id | string | The id of the merchant points_earning_url | string | Merchant's website page url where the activity will be configured. point_per_activity | integer | Fixed number of points to be awarded for an activity